Bengali name: First names

+Furthermore, the “first name” may also be a part of a name as a whole.
+For example, “Abd al-Rahmaan” (pronounced Abd-ur-Rahman in Arabic nominative case) is a name in and of itself, but when cited in a Bangladeshi legal document, the first part “Abdur” is often cited as the “first name” and “Rahman” is cited as the “last name”.

 Middle names

 Though middle names are very common in Bangladesh, not every individual has one; this applies to West Bengal as well.
 Recently, many people have begun to add their dak nam to the middle or end of their full official name, resulting in names like "Saifuddin Kanchon Choudhuri" (সাইফুদ্দীন কাঞ্চন চৌধুরী), where "Saifuddin" would be the man's bhalo nam, "Kanchon" would be his dak nam and "Choudhuri" would be his family name.
 "Saifuddin Kanchon Choudhuri" could also be written as "Saifuddin Choudhuri Kanchon" dak nam in the end, depending on the choice of the person, how he/she displays their name.
 In these situations, this man would be correctly addressed "Mr. Choudhuri", not "Mr. Kanchon".

 Family names

 Bengali Muslim families mostly use names of Arabic origin, followed by Farsi and Bengali.
 Among Muslims of Bangladesh, there are several different naming conventions.
 There is no fixed scheme for the structure of names.
 Many people do not really use a family name, so members of a family can have different last names.
 The system of usage of different family names in the same family may also be followed by non-Muslims because of the dominating name style of not having same family names in a family by Muslims in Bangladesh.
-Bengali Hindu families use names of Sanskrit origin, followed by Bengali.
+Bengali Hindu families use names of Sanskrit origin, followed by Farsi and Bengali.
 They use many names which are listed below.
 Some of their names are somewhat shortened and altered, like Chatterjee, owing to British influence.
 Some family names may be common between all religions, such as চৌধুরী (Choudhuri / Chowdhury), সরকার (Sorkar / Sarker / Sarkar) and বিশ্বাস (Bishwas).